mark-wilson/tech-notes/README.md

 # ReadMe
-This is the start of this collection of thoughts.
+This is the start of this collection of thoughts that may well become a book one day.
 Tug on a thread from the contents below...

 ## Contents
 1. [About tech-notes](tech-notes.md)